plibmttbhgaty/plibmttbhgaty.github.io/README.md

 #### If You Do Have Commit Rights

 Commit your changes to the `middleman` branch and push to the remote.
-To deploy changes to the site, run `$ bundle exec middleman deploy`.
+To deploy changes to the site, run `$ bundle exec middleman deploy --build-before`.
 If you have commit rights, the site will build, and the static files will get pushed into the `master` branch.